+Home Museum Wanted Specs Previous Next

 Operation of the machine is conventional for machines of the time, using arithmetic logic for addition and subtraction, and algebraic logic for multiplication and division.
 Addition and subtraction are done by entering a number to be added or subtracted from the existing total, then pressing the large [=] key to perform the addition, or the [=] key to subtract the number from the running total in the display.
 Multiplication and division are performed by entering the first number, pressing the [X] or [÷] key, then the second number, followed by the large [=] key to calculate the result.
 There are two keys for clearing the calculator; one labeled [AC] which performs a master clear of the machine (except for the memory register), and the [KC] key, which clears the display only, allowing for correction of incorrectly-entered numbers.
 Lastly, the [→] key shifts the display one digit to the right, effectively deleting digits, to allow for easier correction of a mis-entered digit.
 An unexpected aspect of this function is that it will shift the decimal point off the right end of the display, causing it to re-appear at the left end of the display.

 The memory function provides an accumulator-style register, providing the ability to store the content of the display in the memory register (using the [M] key); to recall the memory register to the display, leaving the memory register intact (via the [F] key); adding the number in the display to the memory register (using the [+] key), and subtracting the number in the display from the memory register using the [-] key.
-The only ways to clear the memory register is to recall it to the display using the [F] key, then pressing the [-] key to subtract this number from the memory register, or clearing the display by pressing the [AC] or [KC] keys, then using the [M] key to store zero in the memory register.
+The only ways to clear the memory register is to recall it to the display using the [F] key, then pressing the [-] key to subtract this number from the memory register, or clearing the display by pressing the [AC] or [KC] keys, then using the [M] key to store zero into the memory register.

 The hand-wired backplane of the 500E